openshift/openshift-ansible/README_CONTAINER_IMAGE.md

 This provides consistency with other images used by the platform and it's also a requirement for some use cases like using the image from [`oc cluster up`](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).

 ## Usage

-The `playbook2image` base image provides several options to control the behaviour of the containers.
-For more details on these options see the [playbook2image](https://github.com/openshift/playbook2image) documentation.

 At the very least, when running a container you must specify: